concept-not-found/patcom/README.md

   function some<T>(expected: T): Matcher<T[]>
   ```

-  A special `Matcher` that is only valid as element of [`matchArray`](#matcharray).
+  An [`IteratorMatcher`](#core-concept) that is only valid as element of [`matchArray`](#matcharray).
 This consumes all consecutive element matching `expected` in the array until it reaches the end or encounters an unmatched element.
 The unmatched element can be consumed by the next matcher.
 At least one element must match.
 Similar to regular expression `+` operator.
   <details>
   <summary>Example</summary>